kcmv/colabo/src/frontend/dev_puzzles/DEVELOPMENT.md

 - in the **package.json** we will

   - rename the puzzle (e.g. to "name": "@colabo-moderation/core")
-  - add into **peerDependenciesLocal** all the puzzles this puzzle depends on
+  - do the things under the lower paragraph "**Using a puzzle in other puzzle**"
+  -

 - in the lib/ **modulet.ts** we will